dotpointer/dptools/README.md

 ### backup-create, backup-mount, backup-sync, backup-umount

-Create an encrypted remote backup over SSH, mount it, backup to it and then unmount it.
+Create a LUKS encrypted remote backup over Samba or SSHFS, mount it, backup to it and then unmount it.
 Made in Bash, configuration file is `/etc/dptools/backuptools`.

 ### backup-image-mount, backup-image-umount

-Mount or unmount a local backup image by specifying image file and loop device number or mapper and loop device number.
+Mount or unmount a local LUKS encrypted backup image by specifying image file and loop device number or mapper and loop device number.
 Made in Bash.

+To create the image use backup-create.

 ### backup-databases